AshishPal2004/Muzzle-area-dectection-AI/README.md

 # Muzzle-area-dectection-AI
-AI that dectect Muzzle area(cattle nose area) .Ai taken a image from the user than create a bounding box on   muzzle area
+An AI system that detects the muzzle (cattle nose area).
+It takes an input image from the user and generates a bounding box around the muzzle region.